OpenGov-OpenData/ckan-owncloud-connector/README.md

 }

-Here, you should specify the URL of the CKAN instance, your login and password, as well as a local directory that the zip files will be downloaded to.
+Here, you should specify the URL of the owncloud instance, your login and password, as well as a local directory that the zip files will be downloaded to.